Rhizobia: Infection and signal exchange

-The formation of the symbiotic relationship involves a signal exchange between both partners that leads to mutual recognition and development of symbiotic structures.
+The formation of the symbiotic relationship involves a signal exchange between both partners that leads to mutual recognition and the development of symbiotic structures.
 The most well understood mechanism for the establishment of this symbiosis is through intracellular infection.
-Rhizobia are free living in the soil until they are able to sense flavonoids, derivatives of 2-phenyl-1.4-benzopyrone, which are secreted by the roots of their host plant triggering the accumulation of a large population of cells and eventually attachment to root hairs.
-These flavonoids then promote the DNA binding activity of NodD which belongs to the LysR family of transcriptional regulators and triggers the secretion of nod factors after the bacteria have entered the root hair.
+Rhizobia are free living in the soil until they are able to sense flavonoids, derivatives of 2-phenyl-1.4-benzopyrone, which are secreted by the roots of their host plant, triggering the accumulation of a large population of cells and eventually attachment to root hairs.
+These flavonoids then promote the DNA binding activity of NodD, which belongs to the LysR family of transcriptional regulators and triggers the secretion of nod factors after the bacteria have entered the root hair.
 Nod factors trigger a series of complex developmental changes inside the root hair, beginning with root hair curling and followed by the formation of the infection thread, a cellulose lined tube that the bacteria use to travel down through the root hair into the root cells.
 The bacteria then infect several other adjacent root cells.
-This is followed by continuous cell proliferation resulting in the formation of the root nodule.
-A second mechanism, used especially by rhizobia which infect aquatic hosts, is called crack entry.
+This is followed by continuous cell proliferation, resulting in the formation of the root nodule.
+A second mechanism, used especially by rhizobia that infect aquatic hosts, is called crack entry.
 In this case, no root hair deformation is observed.
-Instead the bacteria penetrate between cells, through cracks produced by lateral root emergence.
+Instead, the bacteria penetrate between cells through cracks produced by lateral root emergence.

-Inside the nodule, the bacteria differentiate morphologically into bacteroids and fix atmospheric nitrogen into ammonium, using the enzyme nitrogenase.
+Inside the nodule, the bacteria differentiate morphologically into bacteroids and fix atmospheric nitrogen into ammonium using the enzyme nitrogenase.
 Ammonium is then converted into amino acids like glutamine and asparagine before it is exported to the plant.
 In return, the plant supplies the bacteria with carbohydrates in the form of organic acids.
 The plant also provides the bacteroid oxygen for cellular respiration, tightly bound by leghaemoglobins, plant proteins similar to human hemoglobins.
 This process keeps the nodule oxygen poor in order to prevent the inhibition of nitrogenase activity.

 Recently, a Bradyrhizobium strain was discovered to form nodules in Aeschynomene without producing nod factors, suggesting the existence of alternative communication signals other than nod factors, possibly involving the secretion of the plant hormone cytokinin.

 It has been observed that root nodules can be formed spontaneously in Medicago without the presence of rhizobia.
 This implies that the development of the nodule is controlled entirely by the plant and simply triggered by the secretion of nod factors.